hahaym6164/playline/README.md

 In the project directory, you can run:
 ### `npm install`

+Then

 ### `npm start`

+There is an potential CORS problem.
+If you using Chrome as your default browser, install an Extension called Moesif CORS to avoid the problem.
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.